kartAI/kartAI/README.md

 ## Colab notebook workshop

 In the `/workshop_material` folder there is a notebook for testing the main features of this repository.
 If you want to try out the notebook you need two secrets.
-Contact the AI-team at Norkart if you want to try it out!
+Contact the kartAI developers if you want to try it out!

 Link to notebook: https://colab.research.google.com/github/kartAI/kartAI/blob/master/workshop_material/introduction_to_geospatial_ai_colab.ipynb